BrunoMCBraga/Reversing-Resources/Debuggers/Radare2.md

 ## Visual Mode
-* VV->Visual mode
+* VV: visual mode (graph mode to be more precise).
+If **q** is pressed, it will show other non-graph views.
+If the key is pressed again it returns to command mode.
-* p on visual mode->change views.
-If used on Graph, it alternates between displays.
+* p: change views.
+If used on graph mode, it alternates between display types.
-* VV @ address/funct name (from is): graph of function at
+* VV @[address/symbol]: graph of function at.
-* d->rename current function
+* d: rename current function
-* :-> opens command prompt.
-Then i can use something like: CC comment @address
+* : :opens command prompt.
+Then a command like **is** can be used.
-* _ string->can be used to search for functions and symbols…
-* s [address] and then on visual mode df to create function
-* C: toggle colours
+* C: toggle colours.